Skip to main content

 Program Content

 The IECL provides an advanced academic training in research methodology in a flexible format and prepares you for a scientific career in the areas of psycho- and neurolinguistics.
-The IECL has a specific focus on the neuro-cognitive mechanisms underlying language processing, language acquisition, their disorders, and their rehabilitation.
+The IECL has a specific focus on statistics and the neuro-cognitive mechanisms underlying language processing, language acquisition, their disorders, and their rehabilitation.
 You can develop your own area of interest within a research framework of first language acquisition, speech and language processing, evidence based practice in speech and language disorders, and multilingual language acquisition and processing.

 Course Objective and Future Career Options

 The program provides intensive, research-based training in experimental and clinical linguistics in which students can deepen and expand the knowledge, skills, and proficiencies gained in their bachelor’s studies.
-This includes the theoretical, methodological and experimental foundations for scientific work, and prepares the student for a career in fields related to applied science, research, and teaching.
-The program does not provide basic training for working as a speech and language therapist.
+This includes the theoretical, methodological, and experimental and statistical foundations for scientific work, for instance as a PhD candidate, and prepares the student for a career in fields related to applied science (e.g. documentation, specialist journalism, specialist editing), research, and teaching, and work outside academia which is related to language processing, language acquisition, multilingualism, diagnostics, data science.

 Prerequisites for Admission to the Master’s Program